wiwihere/wiwi-bot/README.md

 ```
 mamba env create -f "C:\Users\Wiwi\Documents\github\wiwi-bot\environment.yml" #Change to download location
 ```
-4. Use the IDE of your choice if you need to debug errors or want a bit more control.
+4. -- optional -- Use the IDE of your choice if you need to debug errors or want a bit more control.
 I use [vs-code-insiders](https://code.visualstudio.com/insiders):\
     a.
 Install the python and jupyter extensions.\
     b.
 File -> Open Folder ->  select the folder with the unpacked zip from 1.\
     c.
 Open the file `wiwi-bot/gw2_database/scripts/import_dps_report.py`\